 However, there are certain countries like China and Iran that block social media, so you’re either going to have to purchase a VPN service or just go without social media while you’re there.

-Then there are other countries like Vietnam, Thailand, and India who have blocked social media in the past, so it is possible, although unlikely that social media is blocked while you are visiting.
+Then there are other countries like Vietnam, Thailand, and India that have blocked social media in the past, so it is possible, although unlikely that social media is blocked while you are visiting.

 Most of the time the sites were only blocked for a couple of days at a time due to political tensions, but it’s always good to keep up to date on the current political climate where ever you go.